Show Me the Meaning of Being Lonely: Synopsis

-The video begins at a hospital, in which Brian Littrell watches doctors try to save a patient, also portrayed by Littrell, alluding to his open heart surgery he had.
-AJ McLean's scenes take place on a coach bus, which is driven by an actor who looks like Denniz Pop, while mourning the loss of a girlfriend whose photo he carries.
+The video opens with a dedication to Denniz Pop and everyone who lost a loved one.
+Then, it begins at a hospital, in which Brian Littrell watches doctors try to save a patient, also portrayed by Littrell, alluding to his open heart surgery he had.
+AJ McLean's scenes take place on a coach bus, which is driven by an actor who looks like Denniz Pop while mourning the loss of a girlfriend whose photo he carries.
 He sees her appear on the bus, but she fades away.
 Kevin Richardson watches an old-age film of himself and his father in an apartment.
 Nick Carter walks down a city street in the rain and saves a woman from almost being hit by the bus that McLean is on.
-Howie Dorough drinks from a teacup at an old-style bar as a woman in red runs towards him, but fades away before she reaches him.
-Richardson arrives to meet Dorough and they leave the building together.
+Howie Dorough drinks from a teacup at an old-style bar as a woman in red runs towards him but fades away before she reaches him.
+Richardson arrives to meet Dorough, and they leave the building together.
 McLean's bus arrives, and Littrell exits the hospital.
 While the woman lights the memorial candles for the deceased, the five band members congregate and begin walking down the street together.
-Most of the video is shot in a desaturated scheme in which only certain red elements were brightly colored, until the very end of the video when the band walks out of the city into a brightly colored field.
+Most of the video is shot in a black-and-white scheme.
+Only certain red elements are brightly colored until the end when the band walks out of the city into a brightly colored field.